 His studies of mathematics, informatics and economics at TUM were followed by his doctorate (1992) and post-doctoral teaching qualification (Habilitation, 1998), after which he held a professorship in mathematics in Augsburg and an informatics Chair in Stuttgart before returning to TUM in 2004.
 He is a member of the board of directors of the Leibniz Supercomputing Centre, a member of the advisory board of several HPC centers and institutions, speaker of the BGCE elite study program and director of the Ferienakademie Sarntal.
-Professor Bungartz chaired the DFG Commission for IT Infrastructure for seven years, has been Chairman of the Executive Board of the German Research and Education Network since 2011 and a member of the Steering Committee of the Council for Doctoral Education of the European University Association since 2016.
+Professor Bungartz chaired the DFG Commission for IT Infrastructure for seven years, has been Chairman of the Executive Board of the German Research and Education Network from 2011 to 2020 and is a member of the Steering Committee of the Council for Doctoral Education of the European University Association since 2016.

 - ISC PRACE Award (2013)

 - Adjunct Professor, Fakultät für Maschinenwesen, Universität Belgrad (2008)

 Jarema D, Bungartz HJ, Görler T, Jenko F, Neckel T, Told D: "Block-structured grids for Eulerian gyrokynetic simulations".
 Computer Physics Communications.
 2015; 198:105-117.Abstract